Gold-standard in solving the enigma of DNA methylation

 As final analysis, it is possible to target selected human genomic regions from bisulfite treated genomic DNA in a single workflow.

-We have a proprietary software package for WGBS-seq, RRBS-seq and Targeted BS-seq analysis.
+We offer state-of-art analysis pipelines for WGBS-seq, RRBS-seq and Targeted BS-seq.

 The workflow includes: